shutterstock-imaging/ctextadven/README.md

 # ctextadven

+IMPORTANT

+rewriting everything to be in proper formatting and different files/libraries.
+Expect zero updates for a few days.

 Text adventure I'm making for fun and learning.
 Expect plenty of bugs and not much features, will try to update here and there